 Visitors to the Campbell Carriage Factory Museum enter via the reception area at the left rear of the main building.
-This area features a reception desk, historical displays and a gift shop which sells Tantramar Heritage Trust publications (see Publications), t-shirts, mugs, and various other souvenirs related to the Campbell Carriage Factory.
-This level also has washrooms and office accomodation, while the upper level provides space for meetings, dramatic presentations, poetry readings, etc.
+This area features a reception desk, historical displays and a gift shop which sells Tantramar Heritage Trust publications (see Publications), t-shirts, and various other souvenirs related to the Campbell Carriage Factory.
+This level also has washrooms and office space, while the upper level provides a loft for meetings, dramatic presentations, poetry readings, and other community events.

 The rear portion of the main building has its own fascinating history.

 In 1905 an addition was made to the original carriage factory established in 1855.
 The Campbells purchased a 66 year-old Baptist meeting house and attached it to the backend of their carriage factory providing space for finishing and trim work, and the addition of a large hand-operated freight elevator.
 This part of the building is still seen in the photo showing the state of the building in 1981.